chStaiger/surf-metadata-registry/README.md

 ```

 ## Delete
-You can delete whole metadata entrues or just single keys and their values.
+You can delete whole metadata entries or just single keys and their values.
 In the example below we
 remove one of the Prov-O keys and its value:

 ```